Škoda 305 mm Model 1911

 The Škoda 30.5 cm Mörser M.11 is a siege howitzer produced by Škoda Works and used by the Austro-Hungarian Army during World War I and by Nazi Germany in World War II.

 Development

-Development began in 1906, when a development contract was placed by the Austro-Hungarian high command with Skoda-Werke in Pilsen to develop a weapon capable of penetrating the concrete fortresses being built in Belgium and Italy.
+Development began in 1906, when a development contract was placed by the Austro-Hungarian high command with Škoda Works in Plzeň to develop a weapon capable of penetrating the concrete fortresses being built in Belgium and Italy.
 Development work continued until 1909, when the first prototype was finished and, in 1910, fired secretly in Hungary.

 The weapon was able to penetrate 2 m of reinforced concrete with its special armour-piercing shell, which weighed 384 kg.
 There were a few technical problems with the first piece, but, after few reconstructions in 1911, the upgraded piece made another round of testing in Felixdorf and in the mountains of Tyrol.
 After that, Moritz von Auffenberg, the Minister of War, placed an order for 24 of the new weapons.